Computer Science MEng

 You’ll examine every aspect of computing, from programming to networks, and learn to develop the computer applications that are moulding the future.
 You’ll be able to explore the latest boundary-pushing technology, such as artificial intelligence and computer vision.

-With this degree, you can register as a Chartered IT Professional (CITP).
-It gives you the platform to launch your career as a specialist in technical computing roles, from the biggest multinationals to the smallest software developers.
-Your Master’s qualification is also suited to careers in academic and industrial research.
+An integrated Master's degree gives you the platform to launch your career as a specialist in technical computing roles, from the biggest multinationals to the smallest software developers.
+A Master’s qualification is also suited to careers in academic and industrial research.

 What you'll experience